 Logistic regression analysis belongs to the class of generalized linear models.
-We apply the glmnet() function from the eponymous glmnet package to build a \(L_2\)-regularized logistic regression model.
+We apply the glmnet() function from the eponymous glmnet package to build a \(L_2\)-regularized logistic regression model, which means large coefficients are penalized by their squared size to prevent overfitting.
 You may want to revisit the introductory sections on logistic regression and regularization methods.

 Suppose the response variable takes value in \(G=\text{{0,1}}\).
 Denote \(y_i=I(g_i=1)\).
 The model